 The holiday season can be stressful enough without worrying about continuing to fit speech therapy into busy schedules.
 Luckily, there are plenty of ways to help kids continue to get some speech practice during winter break, even if therapy services may be on hold because of scheduling conflicts or because school isn’t in session.
 Here are a few fun ideas that can help provide opportunities for practice without making parents seem like a Scrooge.
-Plus, enter your email address to get the flashcards pictured here sent free to your inbox!
+Plus, go to our resources page to get the flashcards pictured here sent free to your inbox!

 Origami Star Craft with Flashcards

 First, start with two different colored sheets of square paper.
 Thin paper works best if you don’t have origami paper on hand.

 Fold each sheet in half.

 Unfold the sheets and fold each edge in to meet at the center, where the crease was made.

 Fold in half again.
 Lay the two pieces of folded paper next to each other, with the folds closest together.